hongxinli/Dijit-Tree-CheckBox/Home.md

 The tree on the left is a default CheckBox tree, the others are created using specific tree and/or model properties.

-> <span class="mega-icon mega-icon-exclamation"></span> This wiki is currently
-> under **construction** all information found here is intended for the upcoming
-> release of the cbtree which would be cbtree-v09.3-0, please stay tuned...

 ## CheckBox Tree Components
 The CheckBox Tree is implemented as a Model-View-Controller (MVC) pattern and has three primary components plus a set of sub-components and extensions.